-'And I saw another sign in heaven, great and marvelous, seven angels having the seven last plagues; for in them is completed the wrath of God, etc. This vision opens, like the first, second, and third, with a prologue or preamble.
-The scene is laid in heaven, where the Seer beholds seven angels, charged with the infliction of seven plagues, which are called the last, as being the completion of the divine wrath upon the guilty nation.
-The imagery in this introductory scene is conceived in a style of the loftiest sublimity.
-The seven ministers of vengeance receive from on of the living creatures or cherubim, seven golden vials full of the wrath of God, and are commissioned to begin at once the execution of their mission, which is, to pour out their vials on the land.
-It will at once be seen that there is a marked correspondence between the vision of the seven vials and that of the seven trumpets.
-The vials, indeed, are simply a repetition and abridgment of the trumpets, followed the same order and taking substantially the same form.
-There are, it is true, additional circumstances introduced into the vision of the seven vials, but still the resemblance between the two visions is so striking as to force the conviction on the mind that they both refer to the same historical events.
-The subjoined parallel will show the correspondence between the two visions more distinctly:--- H OCHETT SE 203 THE TRUMPETS THE VIALS 1.
+'And I saw another sign in heaven, great an marvelous, seven angels having the seven last plagues; for in them is completed the wrath of God, etc.

+This cannot be mere casual coincidence: it is This vision opens, like the first, second, and third, identity, and it suggests the inquiry, For what reason with a prologue or preamble.
+The scene is laid in heaven, is the vision thus repeated?
+It cannot be merely for the where the Seer beholds seven angels, charged with the sake of symmetry, to complete the sevenfold plan of infliction of seven plagues, which are called the last, the construction, for the marvellous affluence of the as being the completion of the divine wrath upon the book makes the suggestion of poverty of invention, or guilty nation.
+The imagery in this introductory scene is repetition for the sake of filling up, utterly preposterous. conceived in a style of the loftiest sublimity.
+The seven More probable is the explanation that the vision of the ministers of vengeance receive from on of the living vials is introduced not only to reaffirm the judgments creatures or cherubim, seven golden vials full of the about to come upon the land, but especially to prepare wrath of God, and are commissioned to begin at once the way for the bringing in of the great criminal, the the execution of their mission, which is, to pour out hour of whose judgment is come.
+The last of the their vials on the land. seven vials represents Babylon the great as coming in It will at once be seen that there is a marked remembrance before God; yet in the catastrophe of the vision her judgment is suspended, because it is to form the material of a separate vision, viz. the sixth.

+correspondence between the vision of the seven vials and that of the seven trumpets.
+The vials, indeed, are simply a repetition and abridgment of the trumpets, It will now be proper to pass in brief review the followed the same order and taking substantially the successive vials of the seven angels. same form.
+There are, it is true, additional circumstances The first four vials (chap. xvi.
+2-9), like the first four introduced into the vision of the seven vials, but still the trumpets, affect the natural world,--- the earth or land, resemblance between the two visions is so striking as to the sea, the rivers, the sun.
+These are all smitten with force the conviction on the mind that they both refer to the same historical events.

+The subjoined parallel will show the correspondence between the two visions more distinctly:--- he THE TRUMPETS THE VIALS ner 1.
 Plagues poured upon the 1.
-Plagues poured upon the land. land.
-2. Affects the sea, which 2.
-Affects the sea, which becomes as blood. becomes as blood.
-3. Affects the rivers and 3.
-Affects the rivers and fountains of waters. fountains of waters.
+Plagues poured upon the eat land. land. ıld 2.
+Affects the sea, which 2.
+Affects the sea, which ole becomes as blood. becomes as blood. s a 3.
+Affects the rivers and 3.
+Affects the rivers and ial fountains of waters. fountains of waters.
 4. Affects the sun, moon, and 4.
-Affects the sun. stars.
-5. Poured on the seat of 5.
+Affects the sun. ns, stars.
+5. Poured on the seat of he 5.
 The abyss (the seat of the the beast (the abyss).
 Men beast) opened.
 Men tormented. tormented.
 6. The angels at the great 6.
 Poured on the great river river Euphrates loosed.
 Muster Euphrates.
 Hosts muster for of hordes of cavalry. the battle of the great day.
 7. Catastrophe; judgment; 7.
 Catastrophe; the kingdom proclaimed. proclamation of the end.

-Terrible natural phenomena-

---voices, thunderings, and an

-earthquake.
+Terrible natural phenomena- Terrible natural phenomena- nd voices, thunderings, and an voices, thunderings, and an earthquake. earthquake.
+00.